envato/heroku-container-deploy-buildkite-plugin/README.md

 List of process type names to be released.
 It will allays pull, tag and push all images, but it will only patch the Heroku Formation API with these images.

-Default: All process types in `process-type-images`
+Default: All process types in `process-type-images` except one named `migrations`

 ## Developing